-A. “User Fees at State Beaches, Parks, and Recreational Areas,” 250-RICR-100-00-3, shall remain in effect and are incorporated herein by reference.
+A.User Fees at State Beaches, Parks, and Recreational Areas, Part 3 of this Subchapter, shall remain in effect and are incorporated herein by reference.

-B.For persons with disabilities. - No fee shall be charged to any person with a disability in accordance with the provisions of State Law.
-R.I.
+B.For persons with disabilities – No fee shall be charged to any person with a disability in accordance with the provisions of State Law R.I.
 Gen. Laws § 32-1-17.
-For purpose of this section fees shall include all fees for parking, admittance, or other user-fees for playing golf.
-The term fees shall not include licensing fees; camping fees, picnic table fees or specialized facility use fees, including but not limited to: fees for the use of equestrian areas, performing arts centers, game fields, and mule shed.
+For the purpose of this section, fees shall include all fees for parking, admittance, or other user-fees for playing golf.
+The term fees shall not include licensing fees; camping fees, picnic table fees or specialized facility use fees, including, but not limited to: fees for the use of equestrian areas, performing arts centers, game fields, and mule shed.

 1.17Firearms and Archery Equipment

-A.Possession of a firearm or archery equipment is prohibited on Public Reservations, unless the person is duly licensed to hunt, is engaged in authorized hunting activity and is in possession of a firearm or archery equipment authorized pursuant to the governing RIDEM hunting regulations for the specific hunting activity in which the person is engaged or unless the person satisfies the requirements of any of the subsections below.
+A.Possession of a firearm or archery equipment is prohibited on Public Reservations, unless the person is duly licensed to hunt, is engaged in authorized hunting activity and is in possession of a firearm or archery equipment authorized pursuant to the governing RIDEM hunting Regulations for the specific hunting activity in which the person is engaged or unless the person satisfies the requirements of any of the subsections below.

-B.Target shooting is prohibited on Public Reservations except in designated areas (See Target Range Regulations § 1.33 of this Part).
+B.Target shooting is prohibited on Public Reservations except in designated areas (See Target Range Regulations, § 1.33 of this Part).

 C.Possession of a loaded firearm, archery equipment having a nocked arrow or bolt, or firearm with magazine or chamber from which all shells or cartridges have not been removed, located in or on any vehicle or conveyance while in or upon any part of a Public Reservation is prohibited unless possessed by a law enforcement officer pursuant to § 1.17(D) of this Part.

 D.Pursuant to R.I.
-Gen. Laws § 11-47-9.1, a law enforcement officer is authorized to possess a loaded firearm, including a concealed firearm, while in or upon any part of a Public Reservation except when engaged in authorized hunting activities when possessing any firearm other than the authorized firearm or archery equipment allowed pursuant to the governing RIDEM hunting regulation for the specific hunting activity is prohibited.
+Gen. Laws § 11-47-9.1, a law enforcement officer is authorized to possess a loaded firearm, including a concealed firearm, while in or upon any part of a Public Reservation except when engaged in authorized hunting activities when possessing any firearm other than the authorized firearm or archery equipment allowed pursuant to the governing RIDEM hunting Regulation for the specific hunting activity is prohibited.

 E.A person is authorized to possess blank guns for the purpose of dog training in designated areas from January 1st to September 30th.

 No person shall kindle an open fire, including charcoal fires, except in designated areas or with official written permission.
 From March 15th through May 15th, no open fires are allowed between 10:00 AM and 5:00 PM without burning permit issued by local fire department.